 Submitted by: Rachel Zindler

-In this multi-day lesson plan, adaptable for grades K-5, students use BrainPOP and/or BrainPOP Jr. resources to learn about three different habitats in which animals live (rainforest, desert, and freshwater).
+In this multi-day comparing habitats lesson plan, adaptable for grades K-5, students use BrainPOP and/or BrainPOP Jr. resources to learn about three different habitats in which animals live (rainforest, desert, and freshwater).
 Students chart how different animals survive in their habitat by working on a class poster, and compare and contrast different animals in different habitats.

 - Learn about three different habitats that animals live in (rainforest, desert, and freshwater).

 - Chart how different animals survive in their habitat by working on a class poster.

 - Compare and contrast different animals in different habitats.